-Students f or the degree of MSc only HS 902 Professional Enquiry and Development 5 60
+Students for the degree of MSc only HS 902 Professional Enquiry and Development 5 60

-Examination, Progress and Final Assessment 19.122.67 Regulations 19.1.25 - 19.1.33 shall apply.
 Where relevant, progress to the Postgraduate Diploma is dependent upon completion of the Postgraduate Certificate to the satisfaction of the Board of Examiners and progress to the MSc is dependent upon completion of the Postgraduate Diploma to the satisfaction of the Board of Examiners.

-19.122.68 Notwithstanding Regulation 19.1.30, Candidates will be permitted a maximum of 2 attempts at each assessment.
-19.122.69 The final assessment will be based on performance in the examinations where undertaken, coursework, the dissertation where undertaken and, if required, in an oral examination.
+- 19.122.68 Notwithstanding Regulation 19.1.30, Candidates will be permitted a maximum of 2 attempts at each assessment. - 19.122.69 The final assessment will be based on performance in the examinations where undertaken, coursework, the dissertation where undertaken and, if required, in an oral examination.

-- 19.122.70 Degree of MSc in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People: In order to qualify for the award of the degree of MSc in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 12060 must have been awarded in respect of either the dissertation or the research projects. - 19.122.71 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.122.72 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.
+19.122.70 Degree of MSc in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People: In order to qualify for the award of the degree of MSc in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 12060 must have been awarded in respect of either the dissertation or the research projects.

+- 19.122.71 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have accumulated no fewer than 120 credits from the taught classes of the course. - 19.122.72 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Psychoanalytic Observation and Reflective Practice: Therapeutic Work with Children and Young People a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.